 Verify that the institution is a public community college by finding where it is classified on the College for all Texans— Institutions of Higher Education website.

 Exceptions to the limitations for tuition and fees require justification and approval by the VR Supervisor.
 For additional information, refer to D-200: Purchasing Goods and Services.
+For customers who are eligible for SSI/SSDI because of a disability refer to C-406-2: Supplemental Security Income and Social Security Disability Income Recipients.

-As of July 2020, VR pays the maximum rate of $113 per semester hour.
+As of July 2021, VR pays the maximum rate of $120 per semester hour.
 This amount is all inclusive of tuition and fees combined at a public community college.

-VR pays a maximum of $3,390 per year for certificate training at a two-year community college that is not on a semester hour schedule.
+VR pays a maximum of $3,600 per year for certificate training at a two-year community college that is not on a semester hour schedule.
 (The maximum amount for certificate programs through a college or university is based on established tuition and fee rates for enrollment in 15 credit hours for both the fall and spring semesters.)